zapabob/ROCm/README.md

   - "Vega 10" chips, such as on the AMD Radeon RX Vega 64 and Radeon Instinct MI25

-  - "Vega 7nm" chips, such as on the Radeon Instinct MI50, Radeon Instinct MI60 or AMD Radeon VII,
+  - "Vega 7nm" chips, such as on the Radeon Instinct MI50, Radeon Instinct MI60 or AMD Radeon VII, Radeon Pro VII

 * CDNA GPUs